programacion-referencias-a-funciones

 console.log(sum_function(3, 4)); // Prints: 7

 Finally, Python also supports Function References.
-In this case, there is no need to declare the variable, just assign the function.
+In this case, you don’t even need to declare the variable, just assign the function.

 # Definition of the sum function